Horizontal Directional Drilling

 Though we regularly perform horizontal directional drilling for our own projects, we also offer our specialty contractor services to others.
 As a sub-contractor, we have drilled in virtually all of the geological and geotechnical conditions one may encounter within our service area, and with all material types.
 This includes subaqueous & terrestrial crossings in sand, clay, granite, karst, gneiss and everything in between.

-We operate a fleet of 12 drill rigs with ability to pull back pipe up to 54” in diameter and shots up to 5,200 linear feet.
+We operate a fleet of 15 drill rigs, including the only 1.1 million pound rig in the State; and have pulled back pipe up to 72” in diameter with single shots up to 7,500 linear feet.
 Where other drillers have failed, we are often called upon to remedy the site and save the project.
 This is due to out-of-the-box thinking, in-house engineering expertise and skillful operators who are thoroughly trained and competent to execute their tasks.

 As your specialty contractor, upon completion of a drill, we leave the exposed pipe ends ready for connection to the remaining pipeline with mechanical joints or mega-lugs already attached.
 We also ensure that tracer wire integrity is maintained after the pull.